Gerak Khas (Malaysian Army unit): Special Warfare Training Centre

-Although no longer under the command of the 21st Special Service Group, SWTC continues to receive support from the 21st Commando Regiment, 22nd Commando Regiment, and 11th Special Service Regiment, which contribute both manpower and expertise.
-Its primary role is to provide specialised training tailored to modern operational requirements.
-(Note: In 1995, the SWTC was placed under the Malaysian Army Training and Doctrine Command.)
+While the centre currently operates outside the direct command of the 21st Special Service Group, it maintains a close functional relationship with the 21st and 22nd Commando Regiments and the 11th Special Service Regiment, which provide both personnel and subject-matter expertise.
+The centre is tasked with several core mandates: (Note: In 1995, the SWTC was placed under the Malaysian Army Training and Doctrine Command.)